 In the Company's statement of financial position, subsidiaries are carried at cost less any impairment loss unless the subsidiary is held for sale or included in a disposal group.
-Cost is adjusted to reflect changes in consideration arising from contingent consideration amendments.
-Cost also includes direct attributable costs of investment.

 The results of subsidiaries are accounted for by the Company on the basis of dividends received and receivable at the reporting date.
 All dividends whether received out of the investee's pre or post-acquisition profits are recognised in the Company's profit or loss.